 TAS-102 is fairly well tolerated and the only side effects worth mentioning are anaemia, low defences and reduced platelet counts.

-• Anti-EGFR treatments (cetuximab and panitumumab) are administered intravenously, used in combination with chemotherapy or alone in monotherapy, and are only effective in patients with non-mutated RAS genes (KRAS and NRAS), also known as native or wild-type RAS
+• Treatments targeting the EGFR receptor (cetuximab and panitumumab) are administered intravenously; they are used as monotherapy or in combination with chemotherapy; and are effective only in patients without mutations in the RAS gene (KRAS and NRAS), also referred to as native RAS or RAS wild type.

 What is Cancer?